-Direct Costs as a percentage of the total costs were 67% (2020: 66%).
-The Trust saw a decrease in direct costs due to reducing their members of staff and not always employing like-for-like when staff left.
-Spending on teaching resources as a percentage of total expenditure were 3.9% (2020: 4.6%).
-The trust saw a decrease on spending for teaching resources, this was due to the change in the finance system and the decision was made in the prior academic year to implement a whole school ordering system.
-This has had a positive impact on the trust and hopefully will continue to decrease.
-Other spending has slightly increased as a percentage for total expenditure were 13.7% (2020: 13.2%).
-This was due to increased cost of staff development opportunities.
+Direct Costs as a percentage of the total costs were 76% (2022: 65%).
+The Trust saw an increase in direct costs due to increasing salary costs for teachers.
+Spending on teaching resources as a percentage of total expenditure were 7.9% (2022: 7.6%).
+The trust saw an increase on spending for teaching resources, this was due to the children being back in full time therefore more resources were required.
+Other spending has slightly decreased as a percentage for total expenditure of 12.4% (2022: 15.0%).
+This was due to large expenditure on electrical work in the previous year,